tmux/tmux/README.md

 Or enable it for only the current pane with:

 	:set -p ghostty-vt on
+	:respawn-pane -k

+The backend is selected when a pane process starts.
+Changing the option does not switch a running process because the two parsers cannot safely transfer a partially consumed VT sequence or terminal state.
+Respawn the pane to apply a new value.

 If tmux was built without -Dghostty-vt=true, the ghostty-vt option will not switch panes to the Ghostty VT backend because the backend code is not linked